Effects of salinity, Azosperlium and nanoparticles (zinc and silicon) on yield and some physiological traits of triticale (× Triticosecale Wittmak.)

 Authors

-1 Department of Plant Production and Genetics, Faculty of Agriculture and Natural Resources, University of Mohaghegh Ardabili, Ardabil, Iran.
+2 Professor, Department of Plant Production and Genetic Engineering, Faculty of Agriculture and Natural Resources, Mohaghegh Ardabili University, Ardabil, Iran.

-2 Department of Plant production and genetics, Faculty of Agriculture and Natural Resources, University of Mohaghegh Ardabili, Ardabil, Iran.
+3 Associate Professor, Department of Plant Production and Genetic Engineering, Faculty of Agriculture and Natural Resources, Mohaghegh Ardabili University, Ardabil, Iran.

 Abstract